-(5) A person on the Industry Experience Roster who fails to successfully complete legally required industry safety training courses on a date to be mutually agreed upon by the IATSE and AMPTP shall be temporarily removed from the Industry Experience Roster.
+(5) A person on the Industry Experience Roster who fails to successfully complete legally required industry safety training courses by a date to be mutually agreed upon by the IATSE and AMPTP, or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, shall be temporarily removed from the Industry Experience Roster.
 During the time the person is so temporarily removed from such Roster, the Producer is not obligated to call such person.
-The person shall be reinstated to his/her former Roster status upon successful completion of said courses.
+The person shall be reinstated to his/her former Roster status upon successful completion of said courses and/or training.